anirudhkaushik2003/Skin-Cancer-Experiments/Readme.md

  | `train_dataset` | 4070 |
  | `test_dataset` | 452 |

+ - The samples are split into train and test sets in the ratio 9:1
+ - The samples in each set are **perfectly balanced** as per their class labels and **randomly sampled** for each of the 3 datasets.

  #### *Experiment Details*
+  - *Note that the architecture and all other hyperparameters remain the same for all 3 models*
   1. **Architecture:** ResNet101
   2. **Train Epochs:** 14
   3. **Optimizer:** *SGD*, ~~*lr*: 0.00001~~, *lr*: 0.0001, *momentum*: 0.9
   4. **Additional:**
    - Images are resized to 224x224 to meet ResNet Specifications
-   - **Color constancy is applied to the dataset, however, [the previous model](#melanoma-vs-dysplastic-nevi-2) was trained without applying color constancy**
+   - **Color constancy is applied to this dataset and each of the 3 models are finetuned from an imageNet pre-trained model, however, [the previous model](#melanoma-vs-dysplastic-nevi-2) was trained without applying color constancy**
    - ~~The model from [the previous experiment](#melanocytic-nevus-vs-melanoma-balanced) was used for identifying misclassified Melanocytic Nevus samples~~ All models were finetuned from resnet101 pretrained on ImageNet
 ### **Observation**
- - The training is a lot more stable as can be seen from the lower standard deviation in the accuracy loss curve
+ - ImageNet pretraining certainly helped improve the performance of the model
- - The final classwise accuracies are a lot closer to each other and to the 50% threshold.
+ - The final classwise accuracies for each model are above the 50% mark for binary classification and above the 33% mark for the single case of 3-class classifcation (see [table-1](#classise-accuracy-5), [table-2](#classise-accuracy-6) and [table-3](#classise-accuracy-7))
- - The samples are present in a 53:47 ratio in favour of Melanocytic Nevus
- - The classwise accuracies are in a ration of 55.8:44.2 in favour of Melanocytic Nevus closely resembling the ratio of samples in the dataset
   <center>
     <div class="row">
     <figure id="fig13">